mindplace/less-by-choice/_posts/2017-01-01-hoarding-access.md

 <h2 class="header small-header">after the purge</h2>

 Right now I own 13 physical books.
 I also have about 300 digital books, down from 10k+ that I used to have.
+These days I delete books that I finish reading or those that I don't end up liking when I start them.

 These collections are temporary.
 At some point I'll have finished reading some, I'll be tired of the others, or I'll discover that I no longer want or need the rest, and let them go.